matthew-e-brown/watchdog/README.md

 # Watchdog

 *Watchdog* is a tool to allow you to keep track of your public IP address by keeping the most up-to-date IP in a GitHub Gist.
-I built this program for myself as an upgrade to a dinky Python script I was using.
+Knowing the public IP address of one of your machines can be very helpful while you're on the road on another machine.
+Watchdog lets you do that easily.

 My ISP charges extra for static IPs, but I have found keeping the public address accessible online to be a satisfactory alternative.
+I built this program for myself as an upgrade to a dinky Python script I was using.

 ## Usage